-Our informal mission statement is to "encourage and enable people to go bushwalking in wonderful places".
+Our aim is to encourage and enable people to go bushwalking in beautiful places in Victoria, Australia.

 Bushwalking Victoria is a not-for-profit organisation run by a dedicated band of volunteers.
 Our funds are generally derived from membership and subscriber fees.
 We also receive grant funding from the state government to undertake specific projects.